surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/39160f7dbc8681aed71596479a2b6bb11b656289/images/New_version5/TD_Dashboard_image8.png)
 **Image 8**

-To view the saved dashboard open it from
+To view the saved dashboard open it from dashboard section and click on dashboard report name.

+- it displays below screen with dashboard reports and applied global filters

 - **Show Field Group:**   this field is applicable for date types only.

 ## Edit / Delete Dashboard